DooMdf/Codiad-Storm-Theme/README.md

 Icons from www.iconfinder.com

 ### Install instructions
-1. Copy files into the same directories.
+1. Copy files into the same directories (overwrite existing files), do it manually follow next steps.
 2. NOTE: This theme reqiures modification of Codaid system files If you will want to change theme you will have to reset this changes Or your other theme will not work properly.